kilfour/QuickAcid/QuickAcid/tempdoc.md

 ---

+### Feedback Shrinking

+A.k.a.: What if it fails but the run does not contain the minimal fail case ?

+---

 ## QuickAcid Logging

 Let's not call a spade a shovel: property-based testing (PBT) isn't the easiest thing in the world.